Imma-whyte/Heart-Attack-Analysis--EDA-Logistic-Regression/README.md

 ##### Model and Analysis:

 A logistic regression model was fit using all the variables.
-In terms of variable selection, backward elimination strategy was employed to to determine which variables are the best indicators to predict a heart attack.
+In terms of variable selection, backward elimination strategy was employed to determine which variables are the best indicators of a heart attack.
 The model was evaluated using the pseudo r-squared, statistical accuracy, MCC, precision, recall, specificity, f-score, confusion matrix, Receiver Operating Characteristic (ROC) and Area Under Curve (AUC).